 How long can I stay in the UK on a Parent of a Child Student visa?

-Your permission aligns with your child's study permission or until they turn 12—whichever comes first.
+Your permission aligns with your child's study permission or until they turn 12 — whichever comes first.
 The visa is typically granted for up to 12 months at a time.
-If your child continues studying and is still under 12, you can apply to extend.
-For example, if your 7-year-old has permission to study for 2 years, you could potentially stay until they turn 12 (assuming you keep extending).
+If your child continues studying and is still under 12, you can apply to extend using form FLR(IR) (£1,407 from 8 April 2026).
+For example, if your 7-year-old has permission to study for 2 years, you could potentially stay until they turn 12 (assuming continued extensions).

 Can both parents stay in the UK under this visa?

-No, only one parent can stay in the UK under the Parent of a Child Student visa.
+No, only one parent can stay in the UK under the Parent of a Child Student Visa.
 The other parent cannot be in the UK or have plans to join under this visa route.
 Spouses and partners cannot accompany you.
-If the other parent wants to visit, they would need a standard visitor visa for short-term visits.
+If the other parent wants to visit, they would need a Standard Visitor Visa for short-term visits (£135 for up to 6 months).

 Can I work on a Parent of a Child Student visa?

-Can my child attend a state school on a Child Student visa?
+Can my child attend a state school under this route?

 What happens when my child turns 12?

 When your child turns 12, your Parent of a Child Student visa permission ends.
 You must leave the UK.
-Your child can continue studying on their Child Student visa (valid until age 17), but you can no longer accompany them under this route.
-The child would typically need a UK-based guardian arranged through their school, or they may switch to boarding accommodation if available.
+Your child can continue studying on their Child Student visa (valid up to age 17), but you can no longer accompany them under this route.
+The child would typically need a UK-based guardian arranged through their school, or switch to boarding accommodation if available.
+Schools registered as Tier 4 sponsors must have approved guardianship arrangements for unaccompanied minor students.

 Can I bring additional children with me?

 You can bring additional children only if they also have Child Student visas and are also attending independent fee-paying day schools.
-You'll need to show additional maintenance funds of £625 per month for each extra child (up to 9 months).
 The additional children must be siblings of the primary child student.
-You cannot bring children who don't have their own Child Student visa.
+You'll need to show additional maintenance funds of £625 per month for each extra child (up to 9 months = £5,625 per additional child).
+You cannot bring children who don't have their own Child Student visa under this route.

 Does this visa lead to settlement or British citizenship?